tweag/skyscope/README.md

 &lt;🏞 _Image with mouse hovering over Open Path_&gt;

 This feature can be used to discover how a particular target depends on another, or how an action depends on a file.
-It works much the same as a `somepath` Bazel query.
+It works much like a `somepath` Bazel query.

 ### Hiding visible nodes